By The Raquel Peel Editorial Team

-I often talk about Sabotaging Romantic Relationships and how this affects all involved.
+Raquel often talks about Sabotaging Romantic Relationships and how this affects all involved.

-Today I read an article by Dr Dylan Selterman titled 'What Did I Do Wrong?
-Understanding Relationship Betrayal' and I found it thought-provoking.
-This article discusses the morality of relationships and betrayals.
+This article by Dr Dylan Selterman titled 'What Did I Do Wrong?
+Understanding Relationship Betrayal' is very thought-provoking.
+It discusses the morality of relationships and betrayals.

 Dr Dylan Selterman wrote this paper with Dr Amy Moors and Dr Sena Koleva back in 2018, but it is definitely worth a read if you are wanting to understand more about cheating.